Sunilpal9401/Indian_Population_Analysis/README.md

 # Indian_Population_Analysis

- A general overview of the Indian population using Power BI.
+ A project using Power BI to analyze Indian population data!
+This project involved delving into various datasets to gain insights into demographics, trends, and other factors shaping the world's second-most populous country.
+ This project has not only enhanced my skills in data analysis and visualization using Power BI, but it has also given me a deeper understanding of India's population dynamics.
  Power BI is a powerful business analytics tool developed by Microsoft that allows users to visualize and analyze data.

 ## Live DashBoard Link